Glenn Kirkham: Personal life

 Kirkham (nicknamed Glenda) started field hockey at the small club of Alford from a young age, where he moved on to Long Sutton.
 He was educated at Queen Elizabeth's Grammar School, Alford, and then achieved a BSc in Sports Science at Loughborough University.

 He used to play football for the youth team of Scunthorpe United FC where he played in the junior FA Cup.
 He has also been an above average cricket player in his time, representing Alford & District Cricket Club in the Lincolnshire Premier League.

 He lives in Hoddesdon.
 He was sports coach and form tutor at The Perse School but now is at New Hall School in Chelmsford and is Director of Coaching at Chelmsford Hockey Club.

-He has played club hockey for East Grinstead, Loughborough and Long Sutton.